RaspAP/plugins/README.md

    git commit -am "Add <plugin-name> to submodules and update manifest.json" git push
    ```
 6. Open a pull request in this repository by choosing **Pull requests > New pull request**.
-Select your fork and branch and create the pull request with a descriptive title and summary of your changes.
+Choose "Compare across forks" and select your fork and branch.
+Create the pull request with a descriptive title and summary of your changes.

 ### Notes
 Plugin submissions are tested and validated before they're included in the RaspAP plugins repo.
 The `plugins.manifest` is added as a dependency to the [main RaspAP respository](https://github.com/RaspAP/raspap-webgui).
 If approved, your plugin will be available to users via RaspAP's plugin manager in the next general release.